-ACC.203 Accounting Software
+ACC.203 Accounting Software 2 2

 This course will use a commercial business accounting software package to familiarize the student with the type of accounting software he/ she could encounter in the business world.
 Various business types and organizations will be used to demonstrate the various aspects of the accounting cycle including accounts receivable, accounts payable, payroll, inventory, and financial statements.
 A manual practice set will also be used to familiarize students with subsidiary ledgers, accounts receivable/ payable tasks, payroll, and the flow of information in the accounting cycle.
 This course is appropriate for accounting students preparing for employment upon completion of their studies at Carl Sandburg College.
+Offered: Spring or as Needed

-Prerequisites: CIS.112 and ACC.102 or concurrent enrollment Applicable toward graduation at Sandburg where program structure
+Prerequisites: Take ICT.110 Concurrent enrollment in ACC.102 Applicable toward graduation at Sandburg where program structure permits: